kormang/kormang.github.io/_posts/2025-01-10-intro-to-concurrency.md

 ```

-Finally when newly scheduled task starts waiting for some IO operation, or the time for preemptive multitasking ticks out, newly scheduled task will be "kicked out", and the task that got the keyboard input might get its chance to run again.
+Finally, when a newly scheduled task starts waiting for an I/O operation or the time for preemptive multitasking runs out, the newly scheduled task will be "kicked out," and the task that received the keyboard input might get a chance to run again.

-It will then simply wake up and return from `getc` function with pressed character as result (this requires some assembly magic, so we will skip that).
+It will then simply wake up and return from the `getc` function with the pressed character as the result (this requires some assembly magic, so we will skip that).

-OS can also offer **non-blocking APIs**.
+The OS can also offer **non-blocking APIs**.

-Non-blocking APIs are typically implemented using **polling** - application does not sleep while waiting, instead it is constantly asking OS if there is some IO operation that is completed.
+Non-blocking APIs are typically implemented using **polling**—the application does not sleep while waiting; instead, it constantly asks the OS if any I/O operation has been completed.

-At least in theory OS can also offer asynchronous API, which calls event handlers in application, when ever desired IO operation is completed.
-In practice polling is used, but there are user-space libraries that turn polling into event handling API for application to use.
-These libraries use **event loops**, which will be the subject for the next post in this series.
+At least in theory, the OS can also offer asynchronous APIs that call event handlers in the application whenever the desired I/O operation is completed.
+In practice, polling is commonly used, but there are user-space libraries that turn polling into an event-handling API for applications to use.
+These libraries use **event loops**, which will be the subject of the next post in this series.

 ### Application using event handlers